 High-Stakes Exam

 A high-stakes exam is one in which the outcome has significant consequences for individuals.
-This includes tests required to graduate from high school, college and graduate school admissions tests, and credentialing (licensure, registration and certification) examinations.
+This includes tests required to graduate from high school, college and graduate school admissions tests, and credentialing (licensure, registration and certification) examinations

 Incorporation Status